doctore/Spring5Microservices/README.md

 ![Alt text](/documentation/SecurityOauthService_AuthorizationInfo.png?raw=true "Authorization information")

+### security-jwt-service endpoints

-Regarding to **security-jwt-service**, it has an equivalent list of web services to provide the same funcionality, starting with the required credentials for every request:
+This microservice has an equivalent list of web services to provide the same functionality, starting with the required credentials for every request:

 ![Alt text](/documentation/SecurityJwtService_Credentials.png?raw=true "Security Jwt credentials")